EXPLORE 70 YEARS OF CAMLAB WITH OUR TIMELINE

 As well as a good business man Robert Hirsch was a man of many talents: a linguist (although unlike David Atterton he didn’t learn Japanese), a musician who performed at concerts on the cello and kept a classical record collection in his office at Camlab, a collector of china, and as a lover and collector of cars he once owned an Alvis car that had belonged to the air-ace Douglas Bader and a paternalistic employer.

-Paul Hirsch had built up an extensive private collection of music over many years and by 1935, what came to be known as “The Paul Hirsch Music Library” numbered about 18,000 items.
+Paul Hirsch had built up an extensive private collection of music over many years.
+By 1935, what came to be known as “The Paul Hirsch Music Library” numbered about 18,000 items.
 Partly through the efforts of Edward Dent, a professor of music at the University of Cambridge, arrangements were made for the Hirsch family to take up residence locally in a pleasant detached house with a large garden in 1936.
-Paul Hirsch’s wife, Olga Anna Henriette, looked after wrapping up the books for transportation and the authorities allowed the consignment to leave the country, not appreciating the importance of the rare works.
+Paul Hirsch’s wife, Olga Anna Henriette, looked after wrapping up the books for transportation.
+The authorities allowed the consignment to leave the country, not appreciating the importance of the rare works.
 Arriving at Cambridge in 1936, the massive music collection found a temporary home in the new University Library and the Hirsch family a permanent one at 10 Adams Road.

 Robert spent some time in editing out Nazi content from films before returning to study languages at Trinity College.
 His application for naturalisation in 1947 indicates that he was by then an undergraduate but there is no indication that he received a degree.
 Robert began attending evening classes at the technical college to learn Spanish.
 A pretty girl in the class called Sheila caught his eye and he invited her out for a cup of coffee.
 The reply was yes, if she could bring her husband along.
 Robert responded by saying “… in that case I’d better bring my wife.”
 So, Mr & Mrs Hirsch met Mr & Mrs Atterton and a long friendship ensued.